Overview

 The BetterHelp platform is not intended for any information regarding which drugs, medication, or medical treatment may be appropriate for you.
 The content is providing generalized information, not specific for one individual.
 You should not take any action without consulting with a qualified medical professional.

 In some cases, hypnosis may be used as part of the treatment for dissociative amnesia.
-It involves placing the individual into a “trance-like” state to help them be better able to access and discuss their memories.
+It involves placing the individual into a “trance-like” state to help them be better able to reach and discuss their memories.
 However, this treatment approach is controversial and can be used carefully and under the supervision of a mental health professional to prevent the creation of false memories.

 Self-care